 Danielle’s 5 tips for surviving the holiday food deluge:

-1. Recognize your weakness areas and where they are encountered
+1. Recognize your weak areas and where they are encountered

 Recognition is always the first step, isn’t it?
 You have to assess where your problem areas lie.
 Is it sugar?
 All carbs?
 Salt?
 Large portions in general?
 All of the above?
 Does the problem occur in the workplace?
 At home?
 At family gatherings?
 Late at night alone?
 All of the above.
 Think through the foods you just can’t stop eating and where you find them throughout the day.
 Write it down.